logicmoo/logicmoo_workspace/packs_sys/logicmoo_nlu/ext/ape/tests/README.md

 This document explains how to test APE including the various DRS translators that APE contains.

+It is recommended to run `bash rtest.bash d` first because it downloads the large lexicon used by all the test scripts in this directory.

 All the test scripts in this directory depend on a larger lexicon than included with APE.
 In order to download the required lexicon, first run